How to Choose the Right 3PL Company | Cahoot

 Finally, you should be able to get in touch with your 3PL easily to troubleshoot challenges and come up with fixes.
 Look for a 3PL that offers you a real person to work with your account, and multiple ways to get in touch with them.
 If it’s a small issue, live chat will do.
 Thornier challenges, on the other hand, should be governed by a detailed ticket system.
 And of course, you need a phone line for critical issues.

 Cahoot clients agree that our service team is the lifeblood of our 3PL.
-With other big 3PLs, you’ll have to re-explain your business and your needs every time you submit a ticket.
+Our detailed but user-friendly onboarding process ensures that our merchants are able to smoothly transition from their previous fulfillment solutions, while also enabling us to get to know your business in detail to better fit your needs.
+With other big 3PLs, you’ll have to re-explain your business and its requirements every time you submit a ticket.
 With Cahoot, our US-based team takes the time to learn who you are and what you need to succeed, so that if an issue arises, they can get right down to fixing it immediately.

 Top 3PL Companies